DevMias/eficode-recriutment-2024/README.md

 * Extra points for making sure the app could be deployed with as few manual steps as possible.

 * Feel free to add would-be-nice-to-haves in the app / infra setup that you didn't have time to complete as possible further improvements in README.

+### Comment from Jakub Mijas

+* App works on localhost

+* Azure VM is setted up same thing wit nginx and certbot seems to work okay

+* I attempted to do some Ansible playbook but i think it doesn't work well, it was my first contact with this tool so still i call it a fun expirience

+* Provided ssh public key is added